TERRANZ/jbrss/README.md

 RSS reader with web and android clients

-You can cantact with this jabber rss bot by address jabberrssbot@terranz.ath.cx
+You can cantact with this jabber rss bot by address jabberrssbot@terranz.mine.nu

 Available commands:
 startreg - starting registration